ni/nimble/packages/nimble-components/src/button/specs/README.md

 The current appearance-variant attribute will be used to hold these new states, as its previous implementation purpose is no longer used.

 -   Does the design follow an existing design in this codebase or FAST?
-    -   Yes, this follows exisiting button design- only the button colors are changed
+    -   Yes, this follows exisiting button design- only the button colors are changed.
 -   Does the design align with web standards like web components, ARIA, etc?
     -   Yes
 -   Does the design create new requirements on clients or break any APIs?
     -   Possible breaking change in styling, as the previous style of the `primary` state used in appearance-variant will be replaced with the new styling
 -   How does the design affect testing, documentation, performance, security, etc?
-    -   New Chromatic testing for updated styles / states
+    -   New Chromatic testing for updated styles / states.

 ## Alternative Implementations / Designs